Skip to content

 The Walter Feldman Fellowship

-Now in its 9th year, the Walter Feldman Fellowship for Emerging Artists supports the professional careers of visual artists through a solo exhibition or alternative presentation of work and curatorial and professional development support, including expert guidance on improving business skills for the effective presentation and promotion of your work.
+Now in its 10th year, the Walter Feldman Fellowship for Emerging Artists supports the professional careers of visual artists through gained knowledge of exhibition practices or alternative presentation of work and curatorial and professional development support, including expert guidance on improving business skills for the effective presentation and promotion of work.

 “I was really excited by their explorations into new materials, sculptural work, and the depth of the themes they are exploring through their work — really getting at complex, contradictory subjectivities and perspectives.
 I love their unapologetic embrace of these contradictions and the dimensional world-building they are both doing, albeit in very distinct ways!
 Each is at a really fertile creative period ready to launch into the next stage of their careers…. and I hope this fellowship can be a small part of that!” — 2023 Feldman Fellow Juror Audrey N. Lopez